Old Cuban

 What is the origin of the Old Cuban cocktail?

-Can I use another type of rum in an Old Cuban?
+Can I use a different type of rum in the Old Cuban?

-While the Old Cuban traditionally uses white rum for its clean flavor, you can experiment with aged rum for a richer taste.
-However, this will alter the cocktail's original profile, providing a deeper complexity.
+While the traditional recipe calls for white rum, you can experiment with aged rum for a richer flavor profile.
+However, this will alter the cocktail's character, making it less refreshing and more robust.

-What is the best way to prepare the mint for an Old Cuban?
+What is the best way to garnish an Old Cuban?

-Is there a specific type of Prosecco that works best in an Old Cuban?
+Is there a non-alcoholic version of the Old Cuban?